 The Legacy Trap: Why We’re Stuck (and AI’s the Way Out)

-The manufacturing industry is facing tough times right now.
-We know how tough it can be if you’re relying on decades-old tech in a world that’s gone AI-native.
+We know how tough it can be to rely on decades-old technology in an AI-first world.
 How do we know?
 Because we’ve dug into the research, from AI boosting resilience in volatile markets to human-centered designs that bridge the gap between old machines and new intelligence.
 And we’ve talked to the pros about turning these insights into real wins.

 David vs. Goliath: Legacy’s Underdog Power